ccodwg/CovidTimelineCanada/docs/README_content.md

 - value: The cumulative value (e.g., cumulative number of cases, number of active hospitalizations)
 - value_daily: The daily value (e.g., daily number of cases, change in the number of active hospitalizations)

+## Contributing

+To contribute to this project, please refer to the ongoing discussions in the issues board or open up a new one.
+We need help identifying the best data sources for each value and harmonizing them into a single dataset.
+Please add new data sources to the [wiki page](https://github.com/ccodwg/CovidTimelineCanada/wiki/List-of-data-sources).

+We must also identify gaps in publicly available data.
+These data may then be requested from the relevant agencies or acquired via Access to Information requests (see [an example with Sasksatchewan's COVID-19 data](https://data.gripe/covid-19-in-saskatchewan/)).

 ## How data updates work

 The data in this repository are updated using a variety of scripts present in the repository.
 At present, this process relies on the following R packages: